exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 Please be aware that the current implementation of the dialect can only handle result sets with limited size (a few thousand rows).

-If you need to process a large amount of data, please contact our support team.
+If you need to process a large amount of data, please contact the Exasol support team.
 Another implementation of the dialect with a performance improvement (using `IMPORT INTO`) is available, but not documented for self-service because of:

 1. the complex installation process
 1. security risks (a user has to disable the driver's security manager to use it)